michaelmcandrew/arch-install/README.md

-# Michael's Arch Linux installation guide for the ThinkPad x220
+# Michael's Arch Linux installation guide

 Arch Linux does not have an automated installation process.
 Instead, it offers a live CD that boots to a prompt with a minimal set of packages and scripts that can be used to install a system and an accompanying installation guide, available at https://wiki.archlinux.org/index.php/installation_guide.

 The guide is comprehensive but takes a long time to grok in its entirety.
-Hence I have written this guide, that documents the specific steps I took to install Arch Linux on my ThinkPad.
-It should serve as a reference for the re-installation of Arch on my ThinkPad, if necessary, and as a good starting point for the installation of Arch on my other machines.
+Hence I have written this guide, that documents the specific steps I take to install Arch Linux on my ThinkPad x220, Dell xps13 and Zotec Nano AD10.
 It is also a learning exercise in Arch Linux and some 'low level' Linux topics.

-This guide was written in July 2017.
+This guide was originally written in July 2017 and last updated in November 2017.
 If you're reading this guide much later, then things are likely to have moved on and you may want to consult the Arch Wiki for more up to date techniques and components, etc.

 It's worth remembering that, although the installation is a fairly manual process, the tasks we are completing in this installation are not very different from other operating system installations.
 In brief, we are: